 When reviewing a broker, we assess if it suits different trading strategies and trader profiles.
 To achieve this, we evaluate the availability of the necessary features and tools.
 Here’s our verdict about CFI:

-CFI facilitates copy trading via cTrader.
-The platform allows signal providers and signal followers to interact with each other.
-Additionally, the broker incorporates TradingView, the industry’s biggest social trading hub.
+CFI facilitates copy trading, whereby signal providers and signal followers can interact freely.
+The broker also incorporates TradingView, the biggest social trading hub in the industry.

-For scalpers, cTrader is the go-to platform with CFI.
-It offers a wide range of low timeframes—from 1 tick to 1 minute—ideal for detailed price action analysis.
-Plus, it supports one-click trading, allowing for instant market entries, which is crucial for high-speed strategies.
+For scalpers, MT5 is the go-to platform with CFI.
+It offers a wide range of low timeframes, one-click trading, DoM trading, and floating stop orders.

 CFI offers thousands of MENA and US stocks, ETFs, futures, and vanilla options contracts.
 Investors can use these for value investing and portfolio management.